Checkmarx/kics/README.md

 **K**eeping **I**nfrastructure as **C**ode **S**ecure (in short **KICS**) is a must-have for any cloud native project.
 With KICS, finding security vulnerabilities, compliance issues, and infrastructure misconfigurations happens early in the development cycle, when fixing these is straightforward and cheap.

-It is as simple as running a CLI tool, making it easy to integrate into any project CI.
+It is as simple as running a CLI tool, making it easy to integrate into any project CI flow.

 #### Supported Platforms